Table Of Contents

 Web breadcrumbs typically take the form of a series of links, with the current page being represented by the last link in the series.
 For example, if a user is on a web page about web design and development, the breadcrumb might look something like:

 Each link in the breadcrumb would take the user to a different page, with the home page being the first page in the series, and the design page, the last.

-Breadcrumbs can be a helpful navigation element for users on a website, as they provide a clear path back to the home page or other pages that may be of interest.
+Breadcrumbs in Webflow can be a helpful navigation element for users, as they provide a clear path back to the home page or other pages that may be of interest.
 However, they can also be used as a way to improve the usability of a website by helping users understand their current location.

 Breadcrumbs can be a helpful navigation element for users, but they should be used in conjunction with other navigation elements to create a well-rounded navigation system.
 Breadcrumbs are also crucial for user experience website design.

 Learn Webflow, breadcrumbs and more in our beginners blog on the topic.